aptos-labs/aptos-core/developer-docs-site/docs/nodes/validator-node/using-azure.md

 15. To summarize, in your working directory you should have a list of files:
     - `main.tf`: The Terraform files to install the `aptos-node` module (from steps 3 and 4).
     - `keys` folder, which includes:
-      - `public-keys.yaml`: Publick keys for the owner account, consensus, networking (from step 10).
+      - `public-keys.yaml`: Public keys for the owner account, consensus, networking (from step 10).
       - `private-keys.yaml`: Private keys for the owner account, consensus, networking (from step 10).
       - `validator-identity.yaml`: Private keys for setting the Validator identity (from step 10).
       - `validator-full-node-identity.yaml`: Private keys for setting validator full node identity (from step 10).